6 Home Remedies for Matted Dog Hair (Quick & Easy)

 Some mats are small, while others are big.
 It’s why you need to start by assessing the situation and work on the small ones first.
 The large ones can take time and require frequent splitting using dog scissors.
 Take care not to split the clump too much to avoid the dog getting a bold spot.

 After detangling using your fingers and combs, brush the dog hair as gently as possible.
-Hold the hair at the base and brush from inside out.
+Hold the hair at the base and brush from the inside out.
 Always brush in the direction the hair grows for the best results but avoid touching the dog’s skin with the metal bristles.

 Touching the skin can frighten the dog and even cause injury.
 So make sure your hand is at the base of the hair for extra protection.
 All while doing this, talk to your dog in a soothing tone to keep it calm during the de-matting process.